 STEP 4: Select the first Connector attribute you want to send to your Google Analytics account.
 These are the available Connector attributes:

 STEP 5: Next, you want to create Custom Dimensions in Google Analytics.
 Head to the Google Analytics account that matches the property ID you select in STEP 3.
 You can see the property ID in the property Settings (Admin -> Property -> Property Settings).

 STEP 6: Navigate to Custom Dimensions in Property Settings (Admin -> Property -> Custom Definitions -> Custom Dimensions).

 STEP 7: Create New Custom Dimension by clicking New Custom Dimension.
 Name the custom dimension - we recommend adding (Leadfeeder) to the name of all custom dimensions, so it’s easier to find later in your Google Analytics account.
-Then change Scope from “Hit” to “Session” and make sure the “Active” box is checked.
+Then change Scope from “Hit” to “User” and make sure the “Active” box is checked.
 Click Create.